david-cortes/hpfrec/README.md

 Supports parallelization (through OpenMP) and different stopping criteria for the coordinate-ascent procedure.
 The bottleneck computations are written in fast Cython code.

-As a point of reference, fitting the model to the full MillionSong TasteProfile dataset (48M records from 370K users on 1M items) took around 40 minutes on a server with Google Cloud having Skylake CPU when using 24 cores.
+As a point of reference, fitting the model to the full MillionSong TasteProfile dataset (48M records from 370K users on 1M items) took around 40 minutes on a server from Google Cloud with Skylake CPU when using 24 cores.

 ## Model description